Luwian religion: Luwian deities

+Tarhunz / Tarhunt

 Tarḫunz/Tarhunt (Nominative: Tarḫunz, Tarhunzas) was the weather god and chief god of the Luwians.
 Unlike Hittite Tarḫunna and Hurrian Teššub, his chariot was pulled by horses, not bulls.
 Usually, the weather god takes on clear traits of a fertility god, as in Late Luwian images showing Tarhunza with bunches of grapes and ears of grain.
 One of his epithets, piḫaššašši ("of the thunderbolt") was especially venerated in Tarḫuntašša, which was at one point the capital of the Hittite empire.
 Tarḫunt piḫaššašši was even chosen as the personal guardian god of King Muwatalli II.
 It is assumed that the Greek winged horse, Pegasus, which carried Zeus' thunderbolt, derives its name from this Luwian epithet.

 According to Late Luwian texts, Tarhunz gave the king royal power, courage, and marched before him in battle.
 He brought victory and conquests.
 In curse formulae, Tarhunz is called upon to "smash enemies with his axe."
 Often he is referred to as "Tarhunz of the Heavens".
 His most important cult centre was Aleppo, where a cult went back to the Bronze Age.
 The Hittite king Šuppiluliuma I had appointed his son Telipinu as priest and king of Aleppo.

 As "Tarhunza of the vineyard" (Tarhunzas Tuwarsas), he was worshipped in Tabal.
 King Warpalawas of Tuwanuwa depicted him with ears of grain and bunches of grapes on the İvriz relief.
 Near the relief is a natural spring, which underlined the fertility aspect of the weather god.
 Cows and sheep were offered to him as sacrifices, in the hope that he would make the grain and the wine grow.

 In late Luwian reliefs, Tarhunza is depicted as a bearded god with a short skirt and a helmet.
 In his right hand he bears an axe or a hammer and in his left hand he holds a bundle of thunderbolts.
 Often he is shown standing on a bull, like the Weather god of Aleppo.

 Late Luwian inscriptions from Arslantepe also indicate local weather gods, of which nothing more is known than their names.

+Other deities

 Tiwad (Nom.: Tiwaz) was the Sun god.
 The Luwians had no female sun deity like the Hittite Sun goddess of Arinna.
 One of Tiwad's epithets was tati ("father").
 The Late Luwian king Azatiwada ("Beloved of Tiwad") referred to him as "Tiwad of the Heavens".

 Kamrušipa was the wife of Tiwad and mother of the guardian god Runtiya.
 She played an important role in magic rituals.
 In Late Luwian sources, she is not attested.